davidramos13/podcast-app-2/README.md

-# Podcast App - Frontend Challenge for Inditex (Image)
+# Podcast App - Frontend Challenge

 This repo covers all requirements set for the challenge.
 It features: